Every one of our attorneys is a Registered Patent Attorney.

 Our patent attorneys have over 100 years of combined patent law experience.

-Our patent attorneys have degrees in biology, chemistry, civil engineering, genetics, human genetics, laboratory science, mechanical engineering, neuroscience, and physics.
+Our patent attorneys have degrees in biology, biomedical engineering, chemistry, civil engineering, genetics, neuroscience, and physics.

 The following is a brief description of the practice and background of each of the Firm’s attorneys (all of whom are patent attorneys and are licensed to practice law in Louisiana, unless noted otherwise).

 Charles C. Garvey, Jr. has over 45 years experience in intellectual property law.
 Chuck has developed a well-rounded practice including litigation, prosecution before the Patent and Trademark Office and client consultation on technology related issues.
 He has acted as lead counsel in several intellectual property law lawsuits, particularly patent suits.
 His office practice includes preparing technology transfer agreements and providing legal opinions on the state of the art, patentability and other intellectual property issues.
 Chuck obtained a J.D. and Bachelors degree in Civil Engineering from Louisiana State University.

-Gregory C. Smith has over 30 years experience in intellectual property law as an attorney and lecturer.
+Gregory C. Smith has over 40 years experience in intellectual property law as an attorney and lecturer.
 Greg’s practice concentrates on patent and trademark litigation in state and federal courts, and patent and trademark prosecution before the U.S. Patent and Trademark Office.
 Greg obtained his law degree from Loyola University New Orleans School of Law and a Bachelors degree in Chemistry and English from Louisiana State University.
 He has lectured in law at St. Mary’s Dominican College, where he also served on the Law School Advisory Board.
-Greg is now of counsel to the firm.
+Greg is now Of Counsel to the firm.